Landor Station

 Landor or Landor Station is a pastoral lease and sheep station located in the Gascoyne region of Western Australia.

 The station is situated approximately 130 mi by air north west of Meekatharra.
 The distance by road is considerably longer, 236 mi via the Great Northern Highway.
-The station occupies an area of 3504 km2 and has double frontage to the Gascoyne River, Landor Creek and Aurila Creek over a total distance of over 200 km with the property mostly composed of flood plain country.
-It is well grassed with buffel, saltbush, bluebush, cotton bush and other vegetation, including mulga, acacia and currara.
+The station occupies an area of 3504 km2 and has double frontage to the Gascoyne River, Landor Creek, and Aurila Creek over a total distance of over 200 km, with the property mostly composed of flood plain country.
+It is well grassed with buffel, saltbush, bluebush, cotton bush, and other vegetation, including mulga, acacia, and currara.

+Background

-The property was established prior to 1925 as a cattle station, but then swapped to sheep.
+The property was established before 1925 as a cattle station, then swapped to sheep.
 Approximately 12,00 sheep were shorn in 1925, with numbers increasing to 40,000 in 1926 and 50,000 in 1927.

-In 1998 the 4050 km2 property was acquired by Richie Brennan from Malcolm McCusker.
-In 2013 Brennan had reported that cattle worth AUD500,000 had been stolen from the property over the last decade.
+In 1998, the 4050 km2 property was acquired by Richie Brennan from Malcolm McCusker.
+In 2013, Brennan had reported that cattle worth A$500,000 had been stolen from the property over the last decade.

 The station homestead is situated close to where the Landor River meets the Gascoyne River.
 Both the river and the station were named by the surveyor HS Carey, most likely after the barrister EW Landor.

 The heritage-listed Nundigo well and stockyards are found on the station.
 They are located close to the boundary of Landor and Errabiddy station between the tributaries of Bubbagundy Creek and the soft country.

-The eastern side of the yard is surrounded by flood gums while open scrub is found to the west.
+The eastern side of the yard is surrounded by flood gums, while open scrub is found to the west.
 The yards were used by drovers as a staging area for cattle headed to the railhead at Meekatharra.
-They were deliberately built in soft country so that the cattle could be shod so they could more easily cross the stony country that lay ahead.
+They were deliberately built in soft country so that the cattle could be shod, so they could more easily cross the stony country that lay ahead.

 Landor Races

 The Landor Races are an annual event held at the racecourse, which is currently 22 mi north of the homestead.
-Originally the racecourse was located about half a mile from the homestead.
-The racecourse has its own airstrip, stables, water and electricity supply, dance hall, dining room and grandstand.
-The public camp site that is adjacent to the course has its own toilet and shower facilities.
+Originally, the racecourse was located about half a mile from the homestead.
+The racecourse has its own airstrip, stables, water and electricity supply, dance hall, dining room, and grandstand.
+The public campsite that is adjacent to the course has its own toilet and shower facilities.
 Races are held on the first weekend in October, coinciding with the school holidays.

-The races were first held in 1921 when stockmen from stations in the area such as Mount Augustus, Milgun, Mount Seabrook and Erravilla held a race on their day off to find who had the fastest horse.
+The races were first held in 1921 when stockmen from stations in the area, such as Mount Augustus, Milgun, Mount Seabrook, and Erravilla, held a race on their day off to find who had the fastest horse.
 The races have been held almost continuously ever since, with races not being held for several years during World War II.
-No starting gates exist, all races are walk up starts.
+No starting gates exist; all races are walk-up starts.
 The inaugural winner of the 1922 Eastern Gascoyne Race Club Landor Cup, run over a mile, was a horse named "Johnny the Gun".
 The winner of the 2012 Landor Cup was "Cathcart".
 The Landor Cup is currently run over 1800 m.